sarahalle/sarahalle.github.io/index.md

 Hi, I'm Sarah.
 I have been leading or supporting highly technical research teams for seven years.
 I lead the research org at [Flashbots](https://www.flashbots.net/), where I've been since 2022 — I was hired to do research ops and still do the operational work alongside managing the team.
-I take pride in making the machinery of a research org work well and in building the kind of environment where Flashbots researchers feel safe pushing the frontier.
+I take pride in making the machinery of the research org work well and in building the kind of environment where Flashbots researchers feel the psychological safety necessary to push the frontier.
 Flashbots is an R&D organization founded to illuminate, democratize, and distribute maximal extractable value (MEV) through open research and products.
 MEV is the value extractable by any agent when a privileged actor holds ordering rights over a system in which participants compete for a scarce opportunity.
 The Flashbots research team spans economics, mechanism design, distributed systems, cryptography, and open-source development to work on problems relevant to Ethereum.
 You can learn about our work in progress in the